uditya-kumar/TeacherManagement/README.md

 ## 🌟 Overview

-**Vitsify** is a comprehensive teacher management and rating system built with React Native and Expo.
+**Vitsify** is a comprehensive teacher management and rating system (for VITBPL Students) built with React Native and Expo.
 The application enables students to discover, rate, and manage their favorite teachers while providing a seamless authentication flow and real-time data synchronization.

 ### Key Highlights